Increase New Customers

 Dynamic remarketing often has one of the highest eCommerce conversion rates from paid search campaigns as it enables you to pull through the specific product the browser was looking at on your site before they didn’t complete a purchase.
 If they were interrupted, have recently got paid or couldn’t find a better item elsewhere, it’s very likely that if you win the click, you’ll also win the buyer.

-“For brands looking to increase eCommerce revenue from new customers, product based retargeting can have conversion rates as high as 10% – that means 1 in 10 clicks result in a sale!” – Christina Smith, Digital Marketing Account Manager, ThoughtShift
+“For brands looking to increase eCommerce revenue from new customers, product based retargeting can have conversion rates as high as 10% – that means 1 in 10 clicks result in a sale!” – Christina Smith, Head of Account Management & Paid Media, ThoughtShift

 eCommerce content optimisation